 Amend Section XIV Sign Ordinance, N Agriculture Signs, by deleting paragraph 1.
 Permanent agricultural signs shall not exceed 20 square feet of sign surface area.
 And replacing it with the following: Permanent agricultural signs: When affixed to a building, a sign shall not exceed 20 square feet of sign surface area.
 A free-standing sign shall not exceed 20 square feet of surface area with no one horizontal or vertical dimension greater than 6 feet.
 Posts supporting a free-standing sign shall have a total width of no more than 1 foot (unless specified otherwise by building code requirements).
 In addition, amend Section N.2.
-Seasonal agricultural signs, b. i. by deleting Shall not exceed 20 square feet of sign surface area and replacing it as follows: Shall not exceed 20 square feet of sign surface area with no one horizontal or vertical dimension being greater than 6 feet.
+Seasonal agricultural signs, b. i. by deleting Shall not exceed 20 square feet of sign surface area with no one horizontal or vertical dimension greater than 6 feet.